eyereasoner/eye/let/README.md

-# nexus
+# eyelet

-## Reasoning with logic described in RDF 1.0
+## reasoning with logic described in RDF Core

-- nexus supports reasoning with forward rules described in RDF 1.0 as e.g.
+- eyelet supports reasoning with forward rules described in RDF Core as e.g.
     ```
     # subclass rule